PranavSriram18/writing/attention/attention0.md

 ### <span style="color: #007bff; font-weight: bold;">**9.2 Dynamic Sparsification and Routing**</span>
 Problem: static sparsification is <span style="color: #2ecc71; font-style: italic;">content-blind</span>, and involves potentially imbuing models with our imperfect structural priors about sequence modeling.
-An arguably more "[bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)-pilled" idea is *dynamic* sparsity: let the model decide what edges matter based on the content of the sequence being processed, thereby constructing `N(t, l)` dynamically per-token.
+An arguably more "[bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)-pilled" idea is *dynamic* sparsity: let the model decide what edges matter based on the content of the sequence being processed, thereby constructing $N(t, l)$ dynamically per-token.

-Core challenge: How does an actor actually decide which nodes matter to it, without scoring every previous key?
+Core challenge: Dynamic sparsity poses a bit of a chicken and egg problem: how do we know which previous nodes are relevant, without actually scoring each previous key?
 Some ideas include:
-* LSH attention ([Reformer](https://arxiv.org/abs/2001.04451)): use [locality sensitive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) to place nearby bucket queries and keys together, and only attend within buckets.
+* LSH attention ([Reformer](https://arxiv.org/abs/2001.04451)): use [locality sensitive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) to bucket nearby queries and keys together, and only attend within buckets.
 * [Routing Transformers](https://arxiv.org/abs/2003.05997): learn cluster assignments or router tokens that group related positions.
 * Approximate nearest neighbor methods: use ANN indices to retrieve top-k keys per query.
 * [Deepseek Sparse Attention](https://huggingface.co/deepseek-ai/DeepSeek-V3.2-Exp): use two rounds.
 The first is a lightweight scoring mechanism
-("lightning indexer") that is used to define `N(t, l)`, while the second does a full attention score computation only on the neighborhood.
+("lightning indexer") that is used to define $N(t, l)$, while the second does a full attention score computation only on the neighborhood.

 ### <span style="color: #007bff; font-weight: bold;">**9.3 Kernel and Low Rank Methods: Factorized Communication.**</span>